Fedya1234/BasicDiArchitectureExample/README.md

 # Unity Game Project

-This is a Unity-based game project featuring modular game management, data-driven saves, and a flexible dependency injection system.
+This is a Unity-based architecture template featuring modular game management, data-driven saves, and a flexible dependency injection system.

 ## Features

-- **GameManager**: Centralized singleton for global and scene-specific services.
+- **FContainer**: DI Container for global and scene-specific services.
+Scene installers for modular service registration.
 - **Save System**: ScriptableObject-based persistent data for currencies and grades.
-- **Dependency Injection**: Scene installers for modular service registration.

 Dependencies:
 - DOTween